King Animal: Artwork

-The album's cover and subsequent art direction is based on a sculpture titled "Night of the Last Equinox" by Josh Graham, who Thayil sought out after seeing the artwork Graham had done for his band A Storm of Light.
-Featuring animal skulls above a field of flowers in a snowy forest, the sculpture features a recurring motif of Graham's art: the juxtaposition of life and death and how "everything between there is such a massive part of the human condition."
-Cornell said the art was inspired by Graham's interpretation of the songs, and he felt it was a good fit, given the band's frequent moody lyrics with an outdoor theme.
-Thayil revealed that the band asked for art that featured white and other lighter colors, as "most of our album covers have had a darker pallet [sic]".
-Graham also did the animated backdrops that Soundgarden used during the album's tour and directed the music video for the album's first single, "Been Away Too Long".
-The pictures of the band members in the booklet that accompanied the album were taken by the band manager Don VanCleave.
+The album's cover and subsequent art direction are based on a sculpture titled Night of the Last Equinox by Josh Graham, whom Thayil sought out after seeing the artwork Graham had created for his band A Storm of Light.
+Featuring animal skulls above a field of flowers in a snowy forest, the sculpture highlights a recurring motif in Graham's art: the juxtaposition of life and death, and how everything in between is a massive part of the human condition.
+Cornell noted that the artwork was inspired by Graham's interpretation of the songs, feeling it was a suitable fit given the band's frequently moody lyrics with an outdoor theme.
+Thayil revealed that the band requested art featuring white and lighter colors, as most of their previous album covers utilized a darker palette.
+Graham also designed the animated backdrops used during the album's promotional tour and directed the music video for the lead single, "Been Away Too Long".
+The band photographs in the accompanying booklet were taken by their manager, Don VanCleave.